bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 ### Lab

-Improvements within our lab would simply involve improving the way things are stored, for example, fabricating a pegboard to properly hold our tools instead of haphazardly throwing them into wrongly sized boxes.
+Improvements within our lab would primarily involve improving the way things are stored, e.g. fabricating a pegboard to properly hold our tools instead of haphazardly throwing them into wrongly sized boxes.
 To help with visualising these changes, we have been creating a 1:1 scale 3D model of the lab in AutoCAD, which is currently about 50% complete.

 {% include gallery id="gallery1" caption="A few renders around the lab" layout="third" %}

 In addition, although our club has been using the current location for around 8 years, the place itself is close to 15 years old already, which means the carpet is also 15 years old.
 Although this decision is not finalised, we are hoping to replace it with a different type of hard flooring, for the sake of both hygiene and functionality.
-Besides, changing to something cheap but durable, like vinyl flooring, will give the lab a unique *vibe*.
+Besides, changing to something like vinyl flooring, will give the lab a unique *vibe*.

 {% include gallery id="gallery2" caption="Carpet vs Vinyl flooring" layout="half" %}

 ### Storeroom/Workshop

 Our club also owns a separate storeroom which doubles up occasionally as a workshopping area when using larger power tools.
-However, we have constantly felt that this room was greatly underused, with most of its space used to store items collecting decades-old dust. *What if we could just clear all this clutter and create an actual workshop — a makerspace — if you will?*
+However, we have constantly felt that this room was greatly underused, with most of its space used to store items collecting decades-old dust. *What if we could just clear all this clutter and create an actual workshop — a makerspace if you will?*

-{% include gallery id="gallery3" caption="Panoramic photos before and after the storeroom was cleared" layout="half" %}
+{% include gallery id="gallery3" caption="Panoramic photos before and after the storeroom was cleared" layout="single" %}

 So, that’s what we did.
 With the room cleared, we now have a respectable 30 square metres (323 square feet) of empty space to create our ideal workshop.
 Presently, we are thinking of ways to improve ventilation and design a dust collection system for our day-to-day usage.
 In the long term, we wish to acquire more tools/materials to try out basic carpentry and maybe even use our own creations to furnish the lab itself.